 In order to graduate, you must learn and master several clinical skills.
 These skills will be assessed at different points in your third and fourth years via clerkships, elective rotations, clinical simulation, OSCE or direct observation by faculty or residents.

-Additionally, over your four years you will be expected to have been exposed to, and gained proficiency in specific clinical skills (diagnostic, therapeutic, and general process of care).
-These will be evaluated during your senior OSCE.
-For a list of these clinical skills, review the document below.
+During your time in medical school you will be expected to have been exposed to, and gained proficiency in, specific clinical skills (diagnostic, therapeutic, and general process of care).
+For a list review the List of Clinical Skills.
+Selected skills will be chosen to be evaluated during your senior OSCE.